Application Questions

 District priority communities are communities identified through the District's AB617 Community Air Protection Program or identified as high to medium sensitivity on SMUD's Sustainable Communities Resource Priorities Map.
 Refer to the resource section above.

-The SEP application will walk you through these questions.
-If you have any questions, feel free to reach out to
+The project application will walk you through these questions.
+If you have any additional questions, contact us at

 compliance@airquality.org.

-If my SEP proposal is not eligible for listing, can I revise my proposal and resubmit it?
+If my project proposal is not eligible for listing, can I revise my proposal and resubmit it?

 Yes, we will notify you by email regarding why the project was not eligible for listing.
 You can revise and resubmit proposals based on the District's feedback as long as the solicitation is still open.
 You are encouraged to follow up with the District and ask questions.